FIRST-SEMESTER TUITION BACK GUARANTEE

-As you may have learned by now, researching medical schools—Caribbean medical schools or otherwise—isn’t as easy as just making a few Google searches and calling it a day.
-This is your son or daughter’s future career.
-There are lots of facts, statistics, and terms that you’ll need to review and fully understand in order to make a confident, informed decision about where he or she will ultimately obtain his/her medical education.
-This includes things like:
+As you may have learned by now, researching medical schools—Caribbean medical schools or otherwise—isn’t as easy as just making a few web searches and calling it a day.
+There are lots of facts, statistics, and terms that you’ll want to review in order to understand and help to guide your son or daughter to where they will ultimately obtain their medical education.

-Want a sneak peek of what you’ll be learning about in the next few pages of this guide?
-See below for three frequently asked questions from parents interested in learning more about AUC.
-They cover topics like accreditation, physician licensure in the United States, and what types of students we're ultimately looking for.
+Below are frequently asked questions from parents interested in learning more about AUC.
+They cover topics like accreditation, physician licensure in the United States, what types of students we're ultimately looking for, and campus safety.